tbs-trappy/source_one/README.md

 * Impulse RC Wolf PDB support
 * added silicone/foam battery pads (top & bottom)

+### compatibility
+We changed the camera plate.
+Therefore topplate and bottomplate are not compatible with v0.11.
+Amrs and centerplate is compatible with v0.11

 ## SourceOne v0.11
 * added press nuts
 * define project leads and github commit rules